ProofDrivenQuerying/pdq/rest/README.md

   PDQ RESTful web service

-  The PDQ RESTful web service employs a Spring Boot controller to direct GET requests to Java methods that extract useful information from PDQ modules and convert that information into JSON objects for consumption by the front-end.
+  The PDQ RESTful web service converts important PDQ objects, computations, and results into JSON objects and hosts them via a REST API.

   The source code is available for free for non-commercial use.
   See the LICENCE file for details.